Food Safety: Fruits & Vegetables

 - Wash utensils and surfaces with hot, soapy water before and after using them in food preparation.

-- Scrub all fruits and vegetables with plain water (even if you plan to peel them) to remove any pesticide residue or dirt that could contain bacteria.
+- Scrub all fruits and vegetables with plain water (even if you plan to peel them) to remove any dirt and bacteria.

-- Wash melons, particularly cantaloupes and watermelons, before eating to avoid carrying bacteria from the rind to the knife to the inside of the fruit.
+- Wash melons, like cantaloupes and watermelons, before cutting to avoid carrying bacteria from the rind to the knife to the inside of the fruit.

-- Dry produce with a paper towel or clean towel to help reduce bacteria.
+- Dry produce with a paper towel or clean cloth towel to help remove bacteria.

 - Refrigerate all cut and peeled produce.

-- Thoroughly wash cutting boards with hot, soapy water after each use.
-Consider using separate boards for meat and produce.
+- Wash cutting boards with hot, soapy water after each use.
+Use separate boards for meat and produce.
 Replace worn plastic or wooden cutting boards with hard-to-clean grooves that can harbor germs.